by Lisa Alexander | September 3rd, 2020 | 11:08 am

 The only way to stop animal homelessness is through spay/neuter: “fixing” the problem before it happens.

 But Napa Humane is the only provider of low-cost spay/neuter surgeries in Napa County, Solano County, and Lake County.
 When we can’t operate our Clinic, animal suffering for our entire region increases exponentially.
 One Caturday isn’t enough to solve our pet overpopulation problem in the area, but with the $2,500 grant investment by the Petco Foundation will help reduce the number of pets from entering our local shelters and rescues.
+You can learn more about the Petco Foundation and their lifesaving initiatives, here.
 This support is a step in the right direction for “fixing” pet overpopulation and suffering in our community.

 But the pandemic and wildfires have had a tremendous economic impact on this area this year, and the need for our services is higher than it’s ever been.
 Can you help us today in our fight against animal homelessness?